waveform80/picamera/docs/fov.rst

 .. image:: images/gpu_architecture.*
     :align: center

-From this we get our first glimpse of the image processing "pipeline" and why it is called such.
+From this we get our first glimpse of the image processing "pipeline".
 In the diagram above, an H264 video is being recorded.
 The components that data passes through are as follows:

 1. Starting on the OV5647 some minor processing happens.
 Specifically, flips